Use the winget tool to install and manage applications

 The winget command line tool enables users to discover, install, upgrade, remove and configure applications on Windows 10 and Windows 11 computers.
 This tool is the client interface to the Windows Package Manager service.

-Windows Package Manager winget command-line tool is bundled with Windows 11 and modern versions of Windows 10 by default as the App Installer.
+Windows Package Manager winget command-line tool is available on Windows 11 and modern versions of Windows 10 as a part of the App Installer.

 Install winget preview version [Developers Only]

-To try the latest Windows Package Manager features, install the latest preview build of the winget command line tool in one of the following ways:
+Windows App Installer includes the production version of the winget tool.
+To try the latest Windows Package Manager features, you can install the latest preview build of the winget command line tool in one of the following ways:

 Use a Microsoft Account (MSA), work, school or Azure Active Directory (AAD) account to sign up for the Windows Insider Dev Channel.